-Painful Lump in the Arch of My Foot: Complete Home Treatment Guide!
+Painful Lump in the Arch of My Foot [Exercises & Home Treatment]

-The Painful Lump in the Arch of My Foot is most likely due to plantar fasciitis, but if you can feel a “pebble- like mass” it is a plantar fibroma!
+The Painful Lump in the Arch of My Foot is most likely #1)Plantar Fibroma & #2) Plantar Fasciitis, but a “pebble- like mass” is usually #3) Fibromatosis!

 The Painful Lump in the Arch of My Foot: This is one of three potential causes: